newmarkets/content/README.md

 [Pen](https://github.com/sofish/pen) as an editor with its optional markdown export option.

-This project makes an honest effort to support localization and assitive technologies.
+This project makes an honest effort to support localization and assistive technologies.
 Feel free to point out areas for improvement.

 Requirements